Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Summary Discussion

 \section{Summary \& Discussion}

-We have reported on the discovery of the radio transient CNSS J0019+00, which was found during the Caltech--NRAO Stripe\,82 Survey (CNSS), a dedicated transient survey carried out with the VLA.
+We have reported on the discovery of the radio transient CNSS J0019+00, which was found during CNSS, a dedicated transient survey carried out with the VLA.
 Triggered radio follow-up observations together with our equipartition analysis suggests a $\sim15,000$\,km\,s$^{-1}$ outflow having energy of approximately $10^{49}\,\text{erg}$.
 We note this is consistent with the predictions of~\citealt{Lu+Bonnerot2019} for a non-relativistic collision-induced outflow in TDEs.
 The transient is located on the nucleus of a Seyfert 2 galaxy at a redshift of $z=0.018$.
 The position of the galaxy nucleus in \textit{Gaia} and the location of the radio transient in our VLBA observations are consistent to within 1\,pc.
-Taken together, this indicates that CNSS J0019+00 is likely the first radio-discovered TDE, and possibly the third such radio-detection of a non-jetted TDE.
+Taken together, this indicates that CNSS J0019+00 is likely the first radio-discovered TDE, and possibly the third such radio detection of a non-jetted TDE.